pingcap/tidb/docs/design/2022-03-09-optimize-gc-for-internal-transaction.md

 - Get all user client sessions, save them to slice `processlist`
 - Traverse `processlist` to get startTS from every client session and compare the `startTS` with `now` to get the minimum timestamp which is after `startTSLowerLimit` , save it as minStartTS which is gc safepoint.

-This design add extra processes in `(is *InfoSyncer) ReportMinStartTS` to take account of internal transactions startTS when calculates gc safe point .
-The new processes TiDB calculates safe point is as bellow.
+This design add extra processes in `(is *InfoSyncer) ReportMinStartTS` to take account of internal transactions startTS when calculates gc safepoint.
+The new processes TiDB calculates safepoint is as bellow.
   - Get current timestamp from PD, save it to variable `now`, get timestamp that is earlier than `now` which is specified by system variable `tidb_gc_txn_max_wait_time`, save it to variable `startTSLowerLimit`
 - Get all user client sessions, save them to slice `processlist`
 - Get the startTS of every internal transaction run by internal session, save it to slice `InnerSessionStartTSList`